skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 help out I'd appreciate it.
 I'm not asking' for me, I'm asking' for Talla and the baby."

-Skeeve and Eomer make no comment, but Thordek drops 150 gold into Beck's hat.
+Skeeve and Eomier make no comment, but Thordek drops 150 gold into Beck's hat.
 Thu'fir gives 200 gold, and finally Enoch the Cleric gives an astounding 700 gold to him.
 Beck is moved by this.
 He thanks them.
 He tells them his plan is to get some conventional job in town and see